The time has come to witness the largest solar thermal project in the world

-With our parent company NRG Energy, Inc., along with Google, BrightSource Energy and other investors, we are building what will be the largest solar thermal project in the world when completed in 2013.
-Located near Ivanpah, Calif., in the Mojave Desert, the Ivanpah Solar Electric Generating System will generate at least 392 MW of electricity — nearly double the amount of commercial solar thermal energy now generated in the United States.
+With our parent company NRG Energy, Inc., along with Google, BrightSource Energy and other investors, we have built the largest solar thermal project in the world, which was completed in early 2014.
+Located near Ivanpah, Calif., in the Mojave Desert, the Ivanpah Solar Electric Generating System generates nearly 400 MW of electricity — nearly double the amount of commercial solar thermal energy now generated in the United States.

-The project, comprised of three separate plants to be built in phases, has begun construction on federal land managed by the Bureau of Land Management and witnessed its first grid sync in Fall 2013.
+The project, comprised of three separate plants to be built in phases, has completed construction on federal land managed by the Bureau of Land Management.
 The project received a $1.6 billion loan guarantee from the U.S. Department of Energy.

-Electricity from Ivanpah will be sold under multiple power-purchase agreements, each of 25-30 years duration with Southern California Edison and Pacific Gas & Electric Company.
+Electricity from Ivanpah is now sold under multiple power-purchase agreements, each of 25-30 years duration with Southern California Edison and Pacific Gas & Electric Company.
 The electricity generated by all three plants is enough to support a yearly average of 140,000 homes, and more than twice that number when operating at maximum capacity during the peak hours of the day.

 Ivanpah is the first large-scale solar thermal plant to be built in California in 20 years, supporting California’s goal of 33 percent renewable power generation by 2020.

 The project also provides a boost to the local economy by creating a 2,650 construction jobs at its peak and 86 operations and maintenance jobs.
 It also supports 76 supply-chain jobs across 17 states.